timhowgego/Aquius/README.md

 An optional key `option` may contain an `Object` with the same structure as the [Configuration](#configuration) second argument of `aquius.init()`, described earlier.
 Keys `id`, `dataset`, `network` and `translation` are ignored, all in their own way redundant.
 It is recommended to set a sensible initial User State for the map (map view, _here_ click), but this key can also be used to apply Styling (color, scale), or even control the User Interface or set alternative base mapping.
 The `option` key only takes precedence over Aquius' defaults, not over valid hash or Configuration options.

+### Reference

+An optional key `reference` may contain an `Object`, itself containing keys whose value is an `Array` of verbose recurrent data.
+Specific values within the `dataset` may reference this recurrent data by index position, which avoids repeating identical data throughout the `dataset` and thus reduces filesize.
+Possible `reference` keys are:

+* `color` - `Array` of `string` HTML color codes.
+Currently only 6-hexadecimal styles are supported, including the leading hash, for example `#1e00ff`.
+* `product` - `Array` of `Object` translations of product names, for example `{"en-US":"English Name"}`, whose index position corresponds to product ID.
+* `url` - `Array` of `string` URLs.
+URLs may contain one or more expression `[*]` which will be automatically replaced by a link/node specific identifier, such as the route number.

 ### Network

 Each `link` (detailed below) is categorised with an `integer` product ID.
 The definition of a product is flexible: The network might be organised by different brands, operators, or vehicles.
 One or more products ID(s) are grouped into network filters, each network filter becoming an option for the user.
 Products can be added to more than one network filter, and there is no limit on the total number of filters, beyond practical usability: An interface with a hundred network filters would be hard to both digest and navigate.